Eau de VIXX: Singles

+Commercial performance

+Eau de VIXX debuted at number one on the week 16 issue of the South Korean Gaon Album Chart, for the period dated April 15–21, 2018.
+It sold 79,626 cumulative copies domestically during the last two weeks of April, debuting at number six on the subsequent monthly chart issue.
+The album sold an additional 17,237 copies in May, charting at number 17.

+In Japan, the album entered the weekly Oricon Albums Chart for the period dated April 16–22, 2018, at number 36, with 1,364 sales during its opening week.
+It also charted in the United States, debuting at numbers 3 and 25 on Billboard's World Albums and Heatseekers Albums charts respectively.

 Promotion

 A few hours prior to the album's release, VIXX held a media showcase at YES24 Live Hall in Seoul, which was simultaneously broadcast live online via V Live.
 Two days later, they guested on SBS Power FM's radio show Cultwo Show.
 In addition to talking about the album, the band performed "Scentist" and "Shangri-La" live in studio.

 VIXX began domestic music show promotions for the album on April 20, 2018, with their first appearance on Music Bank in over a year, followed by Inkigayo on April 22, and The Show on April 24.
 They staged multiple performances of "Scentist" and the b-side track "My Valentine", and won a first place award for the former on The Show.